jonbezer/42_cursus/README.md

 ## Description

-This project, Libft, is a foundational library developed as part of the 42 curriculum.
-The objective is to re-implement a selection of standard C library functions, alongside various utility functions designed to simplify common programming tasks in C, such as memory management, string manipulation, and linked list operations.

-Beyond providing a functional library, this project focuses on understanding the underlying logic of standard functions and mastering low-level programming concepts like pointer arithmetic, dynamic memory allocation, and data structure management.
+Libft is a C library project developed as part of the curriculum at 42 School.
+The goal is to re-implement a set of standard C library functions from scratch, along with additional utility functions.
+This project serves as a foundational toolkit, providing reliable and reusable code for future C assignments.

+The library is organized into three main components:
+- **Libc functions:** A functional re-implementation of standard C functions (e.g., `strlen`, `memset`, `atoi`).
+- **Additional functions:** Custom utilities designed for string and memory manipulation.
+- **Linked list functions:** A complete set of tools to handle dynamic data structures.

+By coding these functions manually, this project provides a deep understanding of core programming concepts, such as string and memory management, pointer arithmetic, linked list operations, and low-level C programming logic.

 ## Instructions